fsr/csharp-lessons/_exercises/B04_media.md

 lesson: 5
 ---

 Now we want to extend our Library example a bit more.
-This time we will use abstract class and more.[^tests] [^solution]
+This time we will use inheritance.[^tests] [^solution]

 [^tests]:
-    You can find the tests for this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/lesson_04/B04_abstract_media/Tests)
+    You can find the tests for this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/lesson_05/B04_media/Tests)

 [^solution]:
-    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/lesson_04/B04_abstract_media/ExerciseSolution/).
+    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/lesson_05/B04_media/ExerciseSolution/).

 ### Step 1